prody/ProDy-website/tutorials/mech_stiff/sm.rst

    from pylab import *
    ion()   # turn interactive mode on

-We start with parsing a PDB file by passing an identifier (**1gfl**).
+We start by parsing chain A of PDB structure **1gfl**.
-Note that if a file is not found in the current working directory, it will be downloaded directly from Protein Data Bank database.
-We will include a header of PDB file which will be used in the next function.

 .. ipython:: python

-   gfp, header = parsePDB('1gfl', header=True)
+   gfp, header = parsePDB('1gfl', header=True, chain='A')
    gfp

-We want to use only Cα atoms from chain A, so we select them:
+We want to use only Cα atoms for our calculations, so we select them into a new object *calphas*:

 .. ipython:: python

-   calphas = gfp.select('protein and chain A and name CA') calphas
+   calphas = gfp.ca

-Note that, ProDy atom selector gives the flexibility to select any set of atoms to be used in calculations.
-To obtain more information about selection
-see: :class:`.AtomGroup`.
+   calphas

 Build Hessian